TheCreeper/minissh/README.md

 ## Features

 - Highly portable.
 Should run on Windows/Linux/BSD.
-- Use only modern and reliable encryption methods (RSA/ECDSA).
+- Uses only modern and reliable encryption methods (RSA/ECDSA).
 - Uses only SSH keys.
 No passwords.
 - Uses only the Go standard library.